ghoomfrog/silili/README.md

 </dl>
 <br>

-*aja* marks the subject, context or condition for the rest of the sentence.
+*aja* marks the subject, context or condition for the rest of the phrase.

 ## Imperative